Stoned Love: Song information

-Thomas was a Detroit teenager who had entered some of his songs into a local radio talent show, which record producer Frank Wilson happened to tune into.
-Wilson arranged a meeting with the young musician at Thomas' house, where he proceeded to play a number of songs on a guitar that only had two strings.
+Motown record producer Frank Wilson, who had tuned into the station, arranged a meeting with the young musician at Thomas' house, where he proceeded to play a number of songs on a guitar with only two strings.
 One of the songs he played was an unfinished version of "Stoned Love."
 Wilson was very much impressed with the song and came back to Thomas' house a few days later with, to Thomas' delight and surprise, Supremes member Mary Wilson (no relation to Frank).

 After a few lines of the song were revised by the producer, "Stoned Love" was recorded during the spring of 1970.
 The instrumental track was recorded with The Funk Brothers and at least 30 other session musicians in Detroit at Motown Studio B (the former Golden World studio), while Jean Terrell, Mary Wilson, and Cindy Birdsong recorded their vocals in New York.
 The song was originally written and recorded as "Stone Love", but during the process of mixing and releasing, it was mislabeled as "Stoned Love".

 Release and controversy

+The Supremes' album New Ways but Love Stays, released in October 1970, spawned only "Stoned Love" as a single.

 Many people saw the song as a coded reference to drug use, and many radio station owners were at first apprehensive to play the record.
 Motown founder Berry Gordy was also said to have hated the song, and label executive Barney Ales had to arrange for the RKO radio stations to agree to play "Stoned Love" before releasing the single.
 Fearing that the song was indeed a reference to drug use, CBS cut a live performance of the song from a November 1970 episode of The Merv Griffin Show.

-The Supremes' album New Ways but Love Stays, released in October 1970, spawned only "Stoned Love" as a single.
+In other media

 The song also appears in the 1994 film Forrest Gump starring Tom Hanks.
 In 2004 neo soul singer Angie Stone covered the tune as the intro to her Stone Love album.

-In other media

 Manchester band The Stone Roses used the song as their intro track before taking to the stage for each night of their hugely successful 2012 reunion tour.